Artist in Res (Temp)

 Joe Hight is the Edith Kinney Gaylord Endowed Chair of Journalism Ethics in the Department of Mass Communication at the University of Central Oklahoma.
 He also is director of the Oklahoma Journalism Hall of Fame, a statewide organization that is based at UCO.

 Joe is a columnist, writer, consultant and a bookstore owner.
-His newspaper career as an editor, director, managing editor or reporter spanned for 35 years.
+His newspaper career as an editor, director, managing editor or reporter spanned for nearly 40 years.

-He was editor when The Gazette in Colorado Springs won the Pulitzer Prize winner in National Reporting for its multimedia series “Other Than Honorable” on the plight of Army veterans suffering from PTSD and traumatic brain injury.
+He was editor when David Philipps and The Gazette in Colorado Springs won the Pulitzer Prize winner in National Reporting for the multimedia series “Other Than Honorable” on the plight of Army veterans suffering from PTSD and traumatic brain injury.
 He also was named to the Oklahoma Journalism Hall of Fame in 2013.

 In October 2014, he, his wife, Nan, and oldest daughter, Elena, bought Best of Books, an independent bookstore in Edmond, OK, that has been in business for 34 years.
 Joe is president of the corporation.
 He writes a weekly personal column for the Oklahoma Journal Record called "Oklahoma Joe" and has done consulting in digital and social media strategy, community engagement, trauma coverage and other areas.
 He is also pursuing the completion of fiction and nonfiction books.

 Before coming to The Gazette, he was The Oklahoman/NewsOK.com's director of information and development.